opentelekomcloud-docs/elastic-cloud-server/umn/source/elastic_network_interfaces/dynamically_assigning_ipv6_addresses.rst

 -  Ensure that IPv6 has been enabled on the subnet where the ECS works.

-   If IPv6 is not enabled on the subnet, enable it by referring to :ref:`Enabling IPv6 for an ECS <en-us_topic_0140963099__en-us_topic_0129883696_section1967161905116>`.
-IPv6 cannot be disabled once it is enabled.
+   If IPv6 is not enabled, enable it by referring to :ref:`Enabling IPv6 for an ECS <en-us_topic_0140963099__en-us_topic_0129883696_section1967161905116>`.
+Once enabled, IPv6 cannot be disabled.

 -  Ensure that the ECS flavor supports IPv6.
 Currently, S3, C4, and M4 ECSs support IPv6.

--  Ensure that **Self-assigned IPv6 address** is selected during ECS creation.
+-  Ensure that **Automatically-assigned IPv6 address** is selected during ECS creation.

 -  After the ECS is started, its hot-swappable NICs cannot automatically acquire IPv6 addresses.
 -  Only ECSs can work in dual-stack mode and BMSs cannot.